 Depending on how long that matchup is, the 1M may still win because it will spend less time in the pits.
 Its EPA rating is 26 mpg highway, 19 mpg city – the latter of those the same as the M3’s dismal highway economy.
 This car is supposed to be a bargain, after all.

 The 1M does have limits.
 For one, it’s only available in three colors: Black Sapphire Metallic, Alpine white and its signature Valencia Orange.
 Bluetooth is a $750 option (bundled with BMW Assist emergency response system,) which maybe plays to the whole “driver’s car” image of the 1M, but, come on, the car is only available with a stick shift and my hands will be to busy to take calls.
 If Kia can make it standard on economy cars, BMW can here.
 Also, if you want navigation, it’s part of a $2,700 convenience package you can only get if you first shell out for a $2,400 premium package that comes with power seats, auto dimming mirrors and, oh look, Bluetooth.

-In some strange, beautiful irony the 1M itself is set to be limited itself, with only 80 to 1,000 slated for U.S. consumption.
+In some strange, beautiful irony the 1M itself is set to be limited, with only 800 to 1,000 slated for U.S. consumption.
 With a new 1 Series on the way in 2013, it seems BMW didn’t want to shell out for the extra tooling needed to build more cars than that, so it could turn out to be one of those rare instant classics, like the M1.

 Don’t believe what they tell you, unicorns are real and even if your daughter has a picture of one on her wall, sometimes they're pretty cool.